DNA Films

-DNA Films is a British film production company founded by Andrew Macdonald and Duncan Kenworthy in 1997.
+Franchise Holder Limited, trading as DNA Films, is a British film production company founded by Andrew Macdonald and Duncan Kenworthy in 1997, best known for producing films directed by Alex Garland.
 They also have a television division with Walt Disney Television called DNA TV Limited.

 Location

 DNA Films has been one of the most successful production companies that is located in the United Kingdom.
 DNA Films is located in London.